jounihenrikki/bashy/README.md

 Bashy is scripting environment for user-friendly scripts.
 It is also a declaration of some new conventions and practices in shell scripting.

-Bashy.zip contains the minimun set of files, the "platform" to build scripts on.
-Additional zip packages add command line completion, ANSI color support and logging.
+Bashy.zip contains the minimun set of files to build scripts on.
+Additional zip packages add command line completion, ANSI color support, logging and more.
 Scripts are installed under user's home and root access is not required.
 I have avoided external commands as much as possible so Bashy should be quite portable.

 ## Features